rjshade/rjshade.github.io/_posts/2012-03-27-Google-Maps-autocomplete-with-jQuery-UI.md

         if( type == 'address' ) {
           // User has typed in an address which we can't geocode to a location
           $('#gmaps-error').html("Sorry!
-We couldn't find " + value + ".
+We couldn't find " + value + \
+                                 ".
 Try a different search term, or click the map." );
         } else {
-          // User has clicked or dragged marker to somewhere that Google can't do a reverse lookup for
+          // User has clicked or dragged marker to somewhere that Google can't do a
-          // In this case we display a warning, clear the address box, but fill in LatLng
+          // reverse lookup for.
+In this case we display a warning.
-          $('#gmaps-error').html("Woah... that's pretty remote!
+          $('#gmaps-error').html("Woah... that's pretty remote!\
                                  You're going to have to manually enter a place name." );
           update_ui('', value)
         }
       };